poooi/plugin-navy-album/README.md

 - Fix Souya's remodel info.
 - Few UI improvements.
 - Fix an issue so that audios from music library can play exclusively.
+- Correct instant build and dev mat cost for all ship remodels.

 ### 1.3.8